ahcdesign/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+The error is in red because the input was followed per the instructions of submitting one word only and when the user inputs one word the response becomes blue.
+The colors are in the style (CSS) section of the HTML code.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+A variable called "regex" to test the input and make sure that is it one word with characters and no numbers.
+I googled the coded line `var regex = /^[a-zA-Z]+$/;` to double check if my presumptions were correct.
+From this link 'https://stackoverflow.com/questions/3532053/regular-expression-for-only-characters-a-z-a-z' I learned it means regular expression for characters only and the '+' before the '$' sign instructs the computer to not accept empty matches.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+The difference in the syntax of conditional statements in JavaScript to Python is the functions created and connected to override the HTML section of the code in order for it work.
+Instead of function and return in Python, JavaScript has different variable names.
+The similarities is they share the if and else statement.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+`1000` in the `.fadeOut(10000)` refers to how long in seconds the result of 'invalid' or 'valid' appears and then disappears from the page.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**